radareorg/radare2-book/rasm2/intro.md

 # Rasm2

-The inline assembler/disassembler.
-Initially 'rasm' was designed to be used for binary patching, just to get the bytes of a certain opcode.
-Here's the help
+`rasm2` is an inline assembler/disassembler.
+Initially, `rasm` tool was designed to be used for binary patching.
+It is main function is get bytes corresponding to given machine instruction opcode.

     $ rasm2 -h
     Usage: rasm2 [-CdDehLBvw] [-a arch] [-b bits] [-o addr] [-s syntax]